mangodairy/mytest/_Kubernetes/KubernetesPart5_Deployment.md

 nginx-deployment-66b6c48dd5-rlqjk   0/1     Pending   0          6m15s
 rajith@k8s-master:~$
 ```
-The pod is in the pending state, there is something unusual in the cluster. **I went through the logs and identified that the worker node had some issue.**
+The pod is in the pending state, there is something unusual in the cluster. **Went through the logs and identified that the worker node had some issue.**
 {: style="text-align: justify;"}
-See the cluster status , the worker nodes status is "NotReady".
+Here , the worker nodes status is "NotReady".
 {: style="text-align: justify;"}

 ```markdown